gildasZ/Custom_Labeling-Tool/README.md

    **Option 1: PostgreSQL**
    - Ensure the default database configuration in `settings.py` is commented out.
    - Create a PostgreSQL database named `db_label_v02`.
-   - Update the database configuration in `settings.py`:
+   - Update the database configuration in `settings.py` (look for the following in the file):

     ```python
     DATABASES = {